Josh Vietti is a HIP-HOP/JAZZ Violinist from Southern California

 Carrying on the tradition of being hired at sporting events, Vietti has performed LIVE at Dodger Stadium several times, including the National Anthem and most recently a Pre-Game Show at the World Series.
 He also performed a fifteen minute half time show at Roger Federer and Bill Gates's "Match For Africa 4" tournament at Seattle's Key Arena as well as the recent "Match For Africa 5 Silicon Valley" at the SAP Center in San Jose, CA in front of 17,000 people, which raised millions of dollars for children’s education in Africa.

 Josh currently tours the United States performing at private and corporate events, colleges, sports arenas and jazz festivals.
-He has performed for sold out crowds with a full band at the Catalina Island Jazz Festival, Stone Soul Festival in Richmond, VA, the Lake Arbor Jazz Festival in Baltimore, MD, the Wolf Creek Jazz Festival in Atlanta, GA and the Seabreeze Jazz Festival in Panama City Beach, Florida.
+He has performed for sold out crowds with a full band at the Catalina Island Jazz Festival, the Seabreeze Jazz Festival in Panama City Beach, Florida, the Newport Beach Jazz Festival, the Jacksonville Jazz Festival, the Stone Soul Festival in Richmond, VA, the Lake Arbor Jazz Festival in Baltimore, MD and the Wolf Creek Jazz Festival in Atlanta, GA.
 Vietti was labeled the “Sleeper Hit of the Festival” at the famed jazz fest in Florida.
 He has also headlined and sold out his own jazz concerts at The Mint LA in Los Angeles, Joes Pub NYC and City Winery in Atlanta using only his Facebook, Instagram and YouTube pages to promote his concerts.
 With 28,000 Facebook fans, 67,000 YouTube subscribers and 15 million views and 9,000 Instagram followers, Josh definitely has a large sphere of influence and it is growing rapidly.

 Vietti recently released a brand new smooth jazz record called “Magic City” on May 4, 2018, which incorporates jazz, r&b and funk on the violin.
 It incorporates many great original compositions, notable featured artists and covers of some of the classics.
 Josh is calling it his “most mature body of work to date” and it is already getting major radio play across the US.